Hieromon/AutoConnect/mkdocs/achandling.md

     During the connection attempt, the web browser of the client will send a probe for a captive portal.
 Its request will cause unintended custom Web page transitions.

-- Can not place URI of the custom Web pages to AUTOCONNECT_URI].
+- Can not place URI of the custom Web pages to AUTOCONNECT_URI.

     AutoConnect will not work if you place a custom Web page to [AUTOCONNECT_URI](api.md#defined-macros).

-!!! hint "302 Redirect Alternatives"
+!!! caution "Do not handle for the same page"
-    To transition from a custom Web page to a sketch owned page, execute the link function of JavaScript with the AutoConnectElement element.
+    Do not duplicate AutoConnect::on with ESP8266WebServer::on (also WebServer::on) for the same custom web page.

 <script>
   window.onload = function() {